amulya12/amulya12/README.md

 ### Hello 👋
 I am Amulya Boyapati!

+- 🔭 I’m currently pursuing
+Master's in Computer Science at Univeristy of Illinois, Chicago
 <!--
 **amulya12/amulya12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: